 What are the benefits of the keto diet?

-Currently the only science-backed evidence is that the keto diet can help epileptic seizures in children - it's actually a method that medical professionals have been using since the 1920s.
+Currently, the only science-backed evidence is that the keto diet can help epileptic seizures in children - it's actually a method that medical professionals have been using since the 1920s.
 It's used as an alternative treatment for children who don't respond to medicine.

 Studies generally are still premature, with most of them on just a small portion of humans or rats.
 However, it could be argued that it is an effective weight loss method.

 At first, the weight loss will just be water retention however, as you're cutting down on carbohydrates, and therefore refined sugar, it's likely that you will drop actual weight too.
-This coupled with the fact that research has shown that following the keto diet can result in less hunger pangs (typically associated with the come-down after sugar), you're also less likely to binge.
+This coupled with the fact that research has shown that following the keto diet can result in fewer hunger pangs (typically associated with the come-down after sugar), you're also less likely to binge.

 What are the risks of it?